Mikko Viitikko: Club career

-In November 2014, Viitikko signed a two-and-a-half year contract with Vaasan Palloseura.
+In November 2014, Viitikko signed a two-and-a-half-year contract with Vaasan Palloseura.

 In 2018, Viitikko signed for Norwegian club Fredrikstad FK.
 After a year in Norway, Viitikko came back to Finland to play for Lahti.

-On 4 February 2022, Viitikko signed a contract with Trelleborg in Sweden until 2025.
+On 4 February 2022, Viitikko signed a contract with Trelleborg in Sweden until 2025, for a transfer fee of around €100,000.

+On 20 November 2023, Viitikko was loaned out to FC Lahti for the 2024 season.
+At the end of the season, Lahti was relegated and Viitikko's loan deal ended.
+Eventually he ended also his professional career due to lack of motivation and turned into a car salesman.

+In 2025, he joined PPJ/Lauttasaari, an amateur team of PPJ in Lauttasaari neighbourhood, competing in the fifth-tier Kolmonen.

+International career

+Viitikko was a Finnish youth international.